saranourmahmoudal-tantawy/Terraform_AWS_Project/README.md

 ### Network

-The Network module is responsible for creating the VPC, subnets, route tables, and network ACLs in each region.
+The Network module is responsible for creating the VPC, subnets, route tables, Nat gateway, internet gateway, and network ACLs in each region.

 ### EC2 Instance